YiffFurryberg/yifffurryberg.github.io/README.md

 # Zuckerborg Website
-The website for the Zuckerborg discord bot
+The website for the Zuckerborg discord bot.